JEdward7777/js-translation-helps-proxy/ARCHITECTURE.md

 ## Executive Summary

 This document describes the implemented TypeScript-based MCP proxy system.
-The system provides a compliant MCP wrapper around the upstream CloudFlare endpoint at `https://translation-helps-mcp.pages.dev/api/mcp`, exposing it through four distinct interfaces.
-All interfaces have been successfully implemented and tested with 95.4% code coverage.
+The system provides a compliant MCP wrapper around the upstream CloudFlare endpoint at `https://translation-helps-mcp.pages.dev/api/mcp`, exposing it through five distinct interfaces.
+All interfaces have been successfully implemented and tested with 98.8% code coverage.

 **Key Design Principles:**
 - CloudFlare Workers compatible (Edge runtime)